310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tomoya %}
-Uu\~… It’s not like I fought with him because I *wanted* to… This is the first time this has happened, and I dunno what to do…
+Uu\~… It’s not like I fought with him 'cause I *wanted* to… This is the first time this has happened, and I dunno what to do…
 {% endbubble %}

 {% bubble Midori %}